SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 * Romantic design in keeping with the bride and grooms chosen colour scheme.
 * Bride and Groom
    * Easy maintenance of the guest list, the wedding breakfast menu, the schedule, covid19 restrictions and the gift list.
-* Guests
+* Guests:
    * need to be able to easily RSVP the invitation.
    * be able to give a wedding gift
    * update their contact details
-   * If the guests accept the invitation they will need to
-      * be able to choose from the menu options for each member of their party.
+   * If the guests accept the invitation they will need to be able to choose from the menu options for each member of their party.
-* Provide location information of the ceremony and receiption
+* Provide location information of the ceremony and reception
 * Provide other local information

 <a></a>